Shah Amanat International Airport

 Shah Amanat International Airport (শাহ আমানত আন্তর্জাতিক বিমানবন্দর) is an international airport serving Bangladesh's southeastern port city of Chattogram.
 Operated and maintained by the Civil Aviation Authority of Bangladesh, it is the second-largest international airport in Bangladesh after Shahjalal International Airport in Dhaka, Bangladesh.
-It is used by the Bangladesh Air Force as a part of 'BAF Zahurul Haq Base'.
+It used to be a part of the Bangladesh Air Force as 'BAF Zahurul Haq Base'.

 It was formerly known as MA Hannan International Airport, named after Awami League politician M. A. Hannan, but was renamed on 2 April 2005 by the Government of Bangladesh, after an 18th-century Islamic saint, Shah Amanat.
 It is capable of annually handling 1.5 million passengers and 6,000 tonnes of cargo.
 It also serves as a base for the Arirang Flying School.
 Shah Amanat International airport is also a base for the Bangladesh Air Force known as the BAF Zahurul Haq Base which also has facilities for the Bangladesh Naval Aviation and a Bangladesh Army Aviation base.